wujiayi101/wujiayi101.github.io/src/content/blog/atomic-commits.md

 Think about the change narratives you want to convey to reviewers and future colleagues.

 Group the changes into a series of commits, each containing a logical change.
-It's recommended to use GUI Git tools like [SourceTree](https://www.sourcetreeapp.com/) or the [source control GUI](https://code.visualstudio.com/docs/sourcecontrol/overview) in Visual Studio Code to easily stage portions of the same file into different commits.
+GUI Git tools like [SourceTree](https://www.sourcetreeapp.com/) or the [source control GUI](https://code.visualstudio.com/docs/sourcecontrol/overview) in Visual Studio Code allows you to stage portions of the same file into different commits.
 Don't let your preference for the command-line interface hinder you from choosing better tools.

 ## 3. Use a Standard Commit Message Format